BREAKING 2A NEWS: FEDERAL JUDGE ORDERS GOVERNMENT ATTORNEYS TO JUSTIFY ANTI-GUN STATEMENT

 Quick Summary

-A federal judge in Chicago ordered government attorneys to justify an anti-gun statement made in a legal brief.
-The judge questioned the relevance of citing mass shootings to defend gun control laws, particularly in the context of a case challenging Illinois' public transportation firearm ban.
+A federal judge in Chicago, Iain Johnston, ordered government attorneys to justify an anti-gun statement made in a legal brief concerning Illinois's firearm ban on public transportation.
+The judge questioned the relevance of citing violent crime statistics to defend gun control laws, emphasizing that constitutional rights shouldn't be measured by their potential for misuse.

 Chapters